adhithin/Moon/_posts/2012-05-23-readability-feature-post.md

 ## Code Analysis

 The most efficient sort program was the Insertion Sort.
+The time that it took the bubble sort algorithm to sort the given list was 0.000149.
+The time that it took the insertion algorithm was 0.000002, and it took the Merge sort 0.000004.
+The select sort took 0.000023.
+Out of these, the fastest was the insertion sort.
+This indicates that the insertion sort was the most fastest, and thus in our definition, the most efficient program to sort through the list.

 ## Bubble Sort